legendarycode3/31-days-Of-reactjs-course/README.md

 Babel is known as a “Javascript compiler”.
 It basically translate other languages into javascript. </br>
 Why do we need Babel: </br>
 When using “React”, we actually don’t use normal javascript, we use an “enhanced version of javascript” called JSX.  </br>
+JSX stands for “Javascript  XML”.
+Is the same as javascript but we can also write HTML directly in our javascript code.	</br>